Vtekickedinyo/sway.config/README.md

 ▫️The image format can be swapped with jpg, jxl, png or webp.

-▫️The main directory for screen shots can be placed within a tmpfs plus zram to reduce wear on your disk which I have left instruction within optional section & should now skip to that [step](https://github.com/Vtekickedinyo/sway.config#zram_tmpfs). 👟
+▫️The main directory for screen shots can be placed within a tmpfs plus zram to reduce wear on your disk which I have left instruction within an optional section & should now skip to that [step](https://github.com/Vtekickedinyo/sway.config#zram_tmpfs). 👟
 Otherwise:

 ▫️The default creates the following directory: $(xdg-user-dir PICTURES)/screenshots